 We recommend reading this guide on how to play fantasy football.

 For basketball, one-day leagues are more prevalent than weekly leagues and longer formats due to the nature of the NBA schedule.
 Basketball leagues also use a salary cap format, which means that there is no draft, team owners dictate their own roster without going over the salary cap and a player can exist on multiple rosters simultaneously.
 There are usually at least 3,000 daily leagues to choose from every day of the NBA season.
 Rosters must be set prior to the tipoff of the first game, which may be 9am Pacific time on Saturday.
 Leagues are processed and winners are paid immediately following the ending buzzer of the final game of the NBA schedule that day.

 Players earn points in fantasy basketball as follows:

 Point = 1

 Turnover = -1

 That’s it, earn enough points to make it into the money and get paid immediately!

 Of course, the rules for playing daily fantasy is very simple, but it’s not so easy to win.
 There’s actually a lot of strategy and luck involved in putting together a great team.
 You have to consider the matchups, the quality of opposing defenses, injuries, traveling for away games, minutes of play (or snaps), etc. – there are a lot of factors to consider which makes playing fantasy sports very fun and very challenging.

-Find a more detailed review of the Fan Duel promo code offer that is available to all new customers.
+Read more about the Fan Duel promo code offer that is available to all new customers.